mysql-net/MySqlConnector/docs/content/api/MySqlConnector/MySqlBulkCopyColumnMappingType.md

 Use [`MySqlBulkCopyColumnMapping`](../MySqlBulkCopyColumnMappingType/) to specify how to map columns in the source data to columns in the destination table when using [`MySqlBulkCopy`](../MySqlBulkCopyType/).

-Set [`SourceOrdinal`](../MySqlBulkCopyColumnMapping/SourceOrdinal/) to the index of the source column to map.
+Set [`SourceOrdinal`](../MySqlBulkCopyColumnMapping/SourceOrdinal/) to the zero-based index of the source column to map.
 Set [`DestinationColumn`](../MySqlBulkCopyColumnMapping/DestinationColumn/) to either the name of a column in the destination table, or the name of a user-defined variable.
 If a user-defined variable, you can use [`Expression`](../MySqlBulkCopyColumnMapping/Expression/) to specify a MySQL expression that assigns its value to destination column.

 Source columns that don't have an entry in [`ColumnMappings`](../MySqlBulkCopy/ColumnMappings/) will be ignored (unless the [`ColumnMappings`](../MySqlBulkCopy/ColumnMappings/) collection is empty, in which case all columns will be mapped one-to-one).